The Lapidus 2015 Summer Fellowship Program application deadline is April 17, 2015.

 - Draws on the resources of more than one Center partner.

-Fellows will be required to attend bi-weekly brown bag lunch meetings and present the results of their research at an informal seminar.
+Fellows will be required to attend weekly fellowship meetings and present the results of their research at an informal seminar.
 Upon completion of the Fellowship, each Fellow will be required to submit a report describing her/his experience as a Fellow.

 Full Fellowships carry a stipend of up to $6,000 for a period of six weeks.
 Fellows from universities more than 125 miles away from New York City may be entitled to additional funding of up to $1,500 to offset residency requirements.